matcha-ai/matcha/docs/tensor/factories.md

 > `eye(const Shape& shape)` \
 > `eye(Dims... dims)`

 Identity matrix of specified shape.
-If the target rank is larger than two, it is interpreted as a stack of matrices and the values are initialized matrix-wise.
+If the target rank is greater than two, it is interpreted as a stack of matrices and the values are initialized matrix-wise.
-If the matrix part is not square, only corresponding identity matrix chunk is generated.
+If the matrix part is not square, only corresponding identity matrix sub-chunk is generated.

 ## Randomness